goto/optimus/docs/docs/concepts/intervals-and-windows.md

 - **Size**: size enables the user to define the duration for which the data needs to be consumed by job.
 Size can be defined in in units like "1h", "1d", "1w", "1M" to define the respective size of data to consume.
-- **Delay**: optional configuration to allow delaying the processing of some data interval, e.g., a configuration with size 1d, with delay 1d, means that it will consume data of 1 day, the day before yesterday.
+- **Shift By**: optional configuration to allow shifting the window by the specified value, e.g., a configuration with size 1d, with shift by -1d, means that it will consume data of 1 day, the day before yesterday.
 - **Truncate_to**: optional configuration to override the time unit for the window interval, e.g., a config with size 1d, with truncate_to "h", will mean data for last 24 hours, to the end of previous hour.
 - **Location**: optional configuration to define the time zone to be used for this window configuration, if not defined the